Alinghi: 2003 challenge

 Coinciding with the change in the nationality rules concerning the crew and in order to maximize the chances of success, Alinghi hired Russell Coutts, the successful skipper and helmsman of Team New Zealand.
 Coutts had already won the America's Cup for New Zealand in 1995 and successfully defended for New Zealand in 2000.
 Along with Coutts came several other important Kiwi sailors, including Team New Zealand tactician Brad Butterworth.
 Grant Simmer, another America's Cup veteran, joined as managing director and head of design.
 Bertarelli, the syndicate's president, served as navigator during the racing.

 Apart from New Zealand, the Alinghi team consisted of members from Germany, the United States, Canada, the Netherlands, France, Italy, Spain, the U.S. Virgin Islands, Portugal, Turkey, Ireland, the UK (from Scotland and Wales), Belgium, South Africa, Australia, Uruguay, Argentina, Denmark, Ecuador, and Switzerland.

 The Alinghi boats for the 2003 challenge, SUI-64 (the race boat) and the SUI-75, were developed specifically for the race by the Alinghi team in close collaboration with the École Polytechnique Fédérale de Lausanne.
 Alinghi also had a test yacht from the 2000 America's cup, SUI-59 (formerly called Fast 2000).

 Alinghi raced to a 5–0 victory against Team New Zealand on 2 March 2003, winning the America's Cup.

-They guaranteed themselves a further stake in the history books by becoming the first team since the inaugural race in 1851 to return the Auld Mug to Europe and for being the first team to win the Cup on its first attempt.
+They guaranteed themselves a further stake in the history books by becoming the first team since the inaugural race in 1851 to return the America's Cup to Europe and for being the first team to win the Cup on its first attempt.

 Alinghi's stated vision was "to win the America's Cup, while earning respect and recognition as a world class sports team as well as sharing our passion".

 Due to this victory, Team Alinghi received one of the highest honors in sport, the Olympic Cup in 2004.
 The Coupe Olympique is an award given annually by the International Olympic Committee.